SecDevOps-jmcdonough/technical-recipe-azure-sdwan/README.md

 ## Key questions during your demo - Chapter 1

-When giving this TEChnical Recipe as as demo, the following questions will provide a basis for next steps and future meetings:
+When giving this TEC Recipe as as demo, the following questions will provide a basis for next steps and future meetings:

 * Has your organization standardized on an IaC tool-set for infrastructure provisioning and iteration?
 * How are the responsibilities for infrastructure assigned?
 Does cloud network fall under a DevOps, Cloud Networking, or Application Delivery team, as examples?